AideenM12/Joyce-English-School-MS4/README.md

 - [Google DevTools](https://developers.google.com/web/tools/chrome-devtools)
     - Google Dev Tools was extensively used throughout the project for various styling and testing purposes.
 Its lighthouse feature was used as one of the main testing tools for this project.
 - [EmailJS](https://www.emailjs.com/)
-    - The contact-form was created using EmailJS following a code institute tutorial.
+    - The contact form was created using EmailJS following a code institute tutorial.
 - [CSS-Tricks](https://css-tricks.com/)
     - This was used as a general reference resource.
 - [Favicon.io](https://favicon.io/)